History

 2018

-- The YMCA Community Action Network (YCAN) is launched to engage young leaders across Canada and give them an opportunity to address community needs through service projects.
-The program, which is part of the Canada Service Corps Initiative funded by the Government of Canada, supports youth with opportunities to identify and execute a project that is meaningful to them.
+- The YMCA Community Action Network (YCAN) launched to engage young leaders across Canada and give them an opportunity to address community needs through service projects.
+The program, which was part of the Canada Service Corps Initiative funded by the Government of Canada, supports youth with opportunities to identify and execute a project that is meaningful to them.

-- The Central YMCA, at 20 Grosvenor Street, receives the 2018 Prix du XXe siècle award from The Royal Architectural Institute of Canada (RAIC) and the National Trust for Canada at the RAIC Festival of Architecture in recognition of enduring excellence and significance to Canada’s architectural legacy.
+- The Central YMCA, at 20 Grosvenor Street, received the 2018 Prix du XXe siècle award from The Royal Architectural Institute of Canada (RAIC) and the National Trust for Canada at the RAIC Festival of Architecture in recognition of enduring excellence and significance to Canada’s architectural legacy.

 2019

-- The YMCA Language Assessment & Referral Centre assesses its 500,000th newcomer since 1992.
+- The YMCA Language Assessment & Referral Centre assessed its 500,000th newcomer client.

 1976